 whether it is broken families or whether it is some communities breaking down; whether it is the level of crime, the level of gang membership; whether it’s problems of people stuck on welfare, unable to work; whether it’s the sense that some of our public services don’t work for us.

 And that technique prevailed throughout this Big Society speech…

 Take crime: yes, government’s got a huge role.
 We’ve got to put the police on the streets, we’ve got to make sure the sentences are there, and we’ve got to make sure that prison places are available–that is our job.

 Then, he combined this repetition with a questioning technique to good effect:

 How easy is it, if you are not satisfied with education, to club together and start up a new school?
 It’s incredibly difficult.

 How easy is it to try and take over the closing down pub in your village to keep it running?
 It’s incredibly difficult.
 How easy is it to volunteer…

-His speech was short on structure.
-He aimed to remedy this with a list of activities in the middle of his speech…
+This Cameron Big Society speech was short on structure.
+However, he aimed to remedy this with a list of activities in the middle of his speech…

 First…Secondly…The third part…

 But that was it.
 A speech without a great deal of structure and without many signals on progress.